 The bachelor's gown is untrimmed, with long pointed sleeves, and is worn closed.
 The master's gown has long, crescent-shaped sleeves and may be worn open or closed.
 The doctor's gown has velvet facing down the front and three velvet bars on the bell-shaped sleeves.
 The velvet is either black or the color of the major field of study.
 For years, most gowns were black, but today most American institutions have followed the British custom of using red or college colors.

 The hood is the most important and distinctive feature of the American system.
 It was originally intended as a head cover and shoulder cape.
-The color of the trim indicates the degree field; for example, purple is law, orange is engineering, lavender is architecture.
-The length of the hood and the width of the trim indicate the degree earned.
+The color of the trim indicates the degree field; for example, orange is engineering, lavender is architecture, etc. The length of the hood and the width of the trim indicate the degree earned.

 Bachelor's gowns rarely have hoods, while master's hoods are three and one-half feet long, and doctor's hoods are the longest at four feet long and having the widest trim.
 The color or colors of the hood lining indicate the degree-granting institution.
 The Illinois Institute of Technology hood lining has the school colors, a single grey chevron on a scarlet field.